NatsumiHB/Poppi-QTpi/README.md

 To use Docker (the recommended way of using Poppi QTπ) follow these steps:
 - Set the `POPPI_TOKEN` environment variable to the bot's token and your Discord ID
 - Run `docker-compose up -d`

+You can use the update.sh script in order to update the bot without using something like Watchtower (only works when using Docker and docker-compose)